dkimhw/launch_school/js_109/js_109_problems.md

 * Line 1, we initialize variable `answer` with the value `42`.
 * Line 3, we declare the function `messWithIt` which takes in one argument (parameter called `someNumber`).
 * Then on line 7, we initialize variable called `newAnswer` and assign it the return value of the function `messWithIt(answer)`.
-Here, we invoke `messWithIt` and pass in the value of `answer` (value of `42`).
+Here, we invoke `messWithIt` and pass in the value of `answer`  (`42`).
+  * Also note that `someNumber` is a local variable scoped to the function `messWithIt` .
+At this point the value it references is `42` but note that it is not the same `42` that is referenced in `answer`.
+They are completely separate values that are not linked in any way.
+This is because `Number` is a primitive value (immutable).
+So when we pass a primitive value into a function as an argument - only a copy of the value is passed to the function - pass by value.
   * Then within the function, `messWithIt` takes the argument `someNumber` and adds `8` to it and the function returns the sum of `someNumber`  and  `8` which is `50`
 * On line 9, we call `console.log()` , `console.log()` outputs to console the evaluated value of the expression `answer - 8`.
-It prints out `34` to the console.
-  * The reason is because `Number` is a primitive value (immutable).
-So when we pass a primitive value into a function as an argument - original value we passed to the function can never be changed (only a copy is passed to the function - pass by value) which is why `34` was printed and not `42`.
+It prints out `34` to the console - the reason is due to what was mentioned above - primitive values are immutable and pass by value (whatever we do inside the function cannot mutate the value in `answer`) and thus - global variable `answer` remains unchanged.